DenTelezhkin/DTTableViewManager/README.md

 [self insertTableItem:model toIndexPath:indexPath];
 [self insertTableItem:model toIndexPath:indexPath withRowAnimation:UITableViewRowAnimationAutomatic];
 ```

+## Awesome search!

+There are two ways of using search.
+In both cases your data models should conform to `DTTableViewModelSearching` protocol.
+You need to implement method shouldShowInSearchResultsForSearchString:inScopeIndex: on your data model, this way DTTableViewManager will know, when to show data models.

+#### Automatic

+Set UISearchBar's delegate property to your `DTTableViewManager` subclass.
+That's it, you've got search implemented!

+#### Manual

+Any time you need your models sorted, call method filterTableItemsForSearchString:.
+Every data model in the table will be called with method shouldShowInSearchResultsForSearchString:inScopeIndex: and tableView will be automatically updated with results.

 ## What else do you have?

 List is not full, for additional features like:

-* Search for tableItem / tableItems, getting all items from one section etc.
 * Section headers/footers titles and custom views
 * Section manipulations (delete, reload, move)
+* Search for tableItem / tableItems, getting all items from one section etc.

 head on to documentation.